laevava/FinalProject-laevava/README.md

 and the background both move when the keys are pressed.
 The character and the background both are designed after an underwater theme.
-    The project.py file contains the code for this project, the requirements.txt file contains the name(s) of the pip-installable libraries needed for this project, the img folder contains the images used for the background and the characters, and the proposal.md file contains the proposal for this project.
+    The project.py file contains the code for this project, the requirements.txt file contains the name(s) of the pip-installable libraries needed for this project, and the img folder contains the images used for the background and the characters.
     In the design for my project, I had to consider how many classes to have, when to implement the key presses for the game, and which variables should be self variables and which shouldn't.
 In the future, I would like to add more actions for the character to do, such as a jump, and I would